xitiomet/midi-tools/README.md

 	  Action Type: Device Name,channel#,cc#,{{value}}
 	- ENABLE RULE GROUP - Enable a group of rules
 	- DISABLE RULE GROUP - Disable a group of rules
-	- TOGGLE RULE GROUP - Toggle a group of rules
+	- TOGGLE RULE GROUP - Toggle a group of rules if the value >= 64 the group is enabled otherwise its disabled.
 	- LOGGER A MESSAGE - Add some text to Logger A
 	- LOGGER B MESSAGE - Add some text to Logger B
 	- SHOW IMAGE - Display an image on the Canvas
+	- MAPPING ENABLE - Enable a port mapping
+	- MAPPING DISABLE - Disable a port mapping
+	- MAPPING TOGGLE - Toggle a Port Mapping if the value >= 64 the mapping is enabled otherwise its disabled.
 - Target Canvas - Specify the canvas this action should take place, this applies to PLAY SOUND and SHOW IMAGE.
 Canvas names can be made up on the fly!
 - Action Value - Specify the parameters to an Action Type (variables below)
 	- {{value}} - The value(third byte) of the MIDI Control Change Event (0-127)